 - Stipends are made payable to fellows, not to institutions.

-Start the application process by clicking on the link to access the application and create an account through our vendor site.
+Start the application process by clicking the Apply Now button below to access the application and create an account through our vendor site.
 Complete all required components in the following areas.

-Provide three recommendations from the applicant’s advisers, colleagues or others well acquainted with her project or work.
+- Provide three recommendations from the applicant’s advisers, colleagues or others well acquainted with her project or work.
 Standardized or form-letter recommendations are discouraged.
-AAUW does not accept references from dossier services.
+AAUW does not accept references from dossier services such as Parchment or Interfolio.

 - Proof of degree.
 Submit transcript(s)** or original letter showing proof of doctorate classified as a research degree (e.g. Ph.D., Ed.D., D.B.A., or D.M.) or M.F.A.